learn-co-students/nyc-mhtn-web-042318/27-the-dom/README.md

 * DOM Manipulation
   * Finding DOM Elements
   * Creating DOM elements
+    * From text to DOM
+    * From objs to DOM
   * Altering DOM elements
 * What is jQuery
 * **Build something** (rspectGram)